- Department of Psychology

 PSY 11 Developmental Psychology.
 A survey of behavioral, mental, and socio-emotional development during childhood from birth through adolescence.
 General principles of development and related empirical findings will be emphasized.
 Class will include lectures, demonstrations, and observations of children.

 PSY 13 Social Psychology.
-Social psychology is the scientific study of the way people think, feel, and behave in social situations.
+(Cross-listed as CVS 35) Social psychology is the scientific study of the way people think, feel, and behave in social situations.
 It involves understanding how we influence, and are influenced by, other people and the social contexts around us.
 A primary goal of this course is to introduce you to the perspectives, research methods, and seminal findings of the field of social psychology.
 Equally important is the goal of allowing you to cultivate your skills for analyzing the social situations and events that you encounter in your everyday lives.
 Lectures will be supplemented by classroom demonstrations, discussion, and various assignments.